 College Football Playoff Rankings: Oregon Ducks on Top, Notre Dame and Georgia Rise

-As the College Football Playoff rankings are released on Tuesday night, the Oregon Ducks are predicted to hold the No. 1 ranking.
-The Ducks survived their road trip into Camp Randall Stadium against the Wisconsin Badgers, and their undefeated record should be enough to stay in the top spot.
+The College Football Playoff rankings were released on Tuesday night, and the Oregon Ducks hold the No. 1 ranking for the third consecutive week.
+The Ducks survived their road trip into Camp Randall Stadium against the Wisconsin Badgers, and their undefeated record is enough to stay in the top spot.

-The No. 12 Georgia Bulldogs soundly defeated the No. 6 Tennessee Volunteers, but how far can the Bulldogs climb up the rankings?
-Georgia was ranked No. 3 after Week 10, but a 28-10 loss to No. 11 Ole Miss dropped the Bulldogs outside of the top 10.

-The biggest upset of the weekend came from the Kansas Jayhawks, defeating the No. 6 BYU Cougars 17-13.
-As a result, BYU is expected to drop significantly.
+Then-ranked No. 12 Georgia Bulldogs soundly defeated the Tennessee Volunteers, moving the Bulldogs up to No. 10.
+Tennessee falls to No. 11.
+The biggest upset of the weekend came from the Kansas Jayhawks, defeating then-ranked No. 6 BYU 17-13.
+As a result, the BYU Cougars drop to No. 14

 The latest controversy surrounding the CFP rankings revolves around strength of schedule.
 The Indiana Hoosiers are 10-0, but some are criticizing the undefeated Big Ten team because they have yet to face a ranked opponent.
 In fact, the Hoosiers have yet to face a Big Ten opponent who has a winning record in conference play.